• Skip to primary navigation

 Flowers are usually brightly coloured.
 Do you know why this is?

-This is because the leaf uses sunshine to make food to grow, this process is called photosynthesis.
+Leaves are flat because the leaves use sunshine to make food to grow.
+This process is called photosynthesis.

 The stem is like a big pipe, which takes water and nutrients to all parts of the plant.
 Do you remember our transpiration experiment?

-We also talked about roots and how they are used for the plant to suck up nutrients and water from the soil.
-You can see some roots in our bean post here.
+We also talked about roots and how they are used by the plant to suck up nutrients and water from the soil.

 Safety Notice